-'''

-local index = tex.saveboxresource(n,attributes,resources,immediate,type)
+local index = tex.saveboxresource(n,attributes,resources,immediate,type,margin)

-'''

 The optional second and third arguments are strings, the fourth is a boolean.
 The fifth argument is a type.
 When set to non-zero the /Type entry is omitted.
 A value of 1 or 3 still writes a /BBox, while 2 or 3 will write a /Matrix.
+The sixth argument is the (virtual) margin that extends beyond the effective boundingbox as seen by T_EX .